From The Theme

 What if we could design more effective and empowering digitally mediated learning environments?

 WHAT WE SET OUT TO DO

 This research addressed the factors that drive engagement and encourage learning, as schools become more and more digitally mediated.
-The project proposed to collect important insights from new contexts in which smart digital devices will be used in secondary schools.
-The team proposed an ethnographic study of the techno-social situations that emerge from high school student use of mobile personal devices, and of the strategies educators might use to redefine their roles within these spaces.
-The program would involve youth participatory action research, recruiting and training student researchers and designers, with the goal of developing a mobile application aimed at deepening the space-producing qualities of the existing journalism.
+We set out to collect important insights from new contexts in which smart digital devices will be used in secondary schools.
+We proposed an ethnographic study of the techno-social situations that emerge from high school student use of mobile personal devices, and of the strategies educators might use to redefine their roles within these spaces.
+The program would involve youth participatory action research, recruiting and training student researchers and designers, with the goal of developing a mobile application aimed at improving engagement and learning.

 WHAT WE FOUND

-The researchers developed a participatory design-based experiment for students at a local high school (Palo Alto High School).
-Students formed a “research team” that conducted user research on relevant factors – student social and mobile media use, consumption of student journalism, impact on school based identities and roles.
+We developed a participatory design-based experiment for students at a local high school (Palo Alto High School).
+Students formed a “research team” that conducted user research on relevant factors – student social and mobile media use, consumption of student journalism, and impact on school based identities and roles.
 The design goal was to increase reader participation, feedback and discussion.
-The student group developed and deployed an app to foster reader engagement.
-They also conducted follow up interviews.
-The app is currently in its second iteration.
+The student group developed and deployed an app to foster reader engagement and conducted follow up interviews.

 Research results revealed insights that can help schools reposition themselves within digitally mediated spaces, taking advantage of student technology use to develop engaging learning opportunities for students, as well as supporting active student roles and identities.
 Observations confirmed that powerful learning happens when people become part of a community and that students learn well when they are together learning about something that matters to them.
 Mobile was observed to be a highly personal but also a social experience.
 Further research will explore the impact of current events, and how the digital media can structure both civic participation and demagoguery within a real-world school community.